entropy-ds/entropy-ds-stylex/README.md

 ![entropy-ds-logo](entropy-ds-logo.svg)

-# Entropy DS - Tailwind
+# Entropy DS - Stylex

 **Start creating your design system instantly.**

-This is the Tailwind template of Entropy DS design systems bootstrapping tool.
+This is the Stylex template of Entropy DS design systems bootstrapping tool.

 ---